jingzhian/mkdocs-md-notes/docs/dermatology.md

 - Often associated with pustules and small ulcers

 ![Ecthyma](figures/skin-ecthyma.jpg)

+### Ecthyma Gangrenosum

+Ecthyma gangrenosum is a skin infection most frequently due to Pseudomonas aeruginosa.
+It presents as hemorrhagic pustules with surrounding erythema that evolve into necrotic ulcers and occurs most commonly in the setting of profound neutropenia and bacteremia.
+Unlike in pyogenic gangrenosum, patients typically have less pain but more signs of systemic infection (eg, fever).

 #### Scarlet fever
 Caused by erythrogenic toxin–producing strains of group A Streptococcus